Travel details

 Bet Emmanuel

-Explore the southeastern group of churches to experience Lalibela's grand history and culture more deeply.
+Explore the southeastern group of churches to experience more deeply Lalibela's magnificent history and culture.

 [English Guide]